 Weren’t expecting to see advertising on a post about how to make money?
 You need traffic and awareness.
 Advertising achieves both.
 And if you convert your traffic right it will make you money.
 Advertising is not just for albums.
 You need to advertise for singles, EPs, and even streaming.
 Facebook ads can generate 3x returns.

 10. Pre-Orders Are More Important Than Post Release Campaigns

-The bigger your pre-order is, the better your first week sales will be, and your project will establish a much bigger footprint.
+The bigger your pre-order (or pre-save) is, the better your first week sales will be, and your project will establish a much larger footprint.
 As a result of all of the preparation, awareness, and branding in the pre-order process, you will increase your sales during the life of the project.

 All The Different Ways to Make Money

 11. It’s Crazy Not To Crowdfund